geertberkers/Primedice/README.md

 - Open users
 - Encrypted token

-Since there is no Android application for Primedice, I decided to make on.
-I will use the same looks as the site, but first I want to implement all the code.

 Plans for later versions:
 - Notifications when app closed
-- Open links in chat
 - Settings screen

 Made by Geert Berkers